-Ozu Castle is a 20-30 minute walk or a quick five-minute taxi ride from Iyo-Ozu Station, costing around 900 yen one way.
+Ozu Castle is a 20–30 minute walk from Iyo-Ozu Station, or just a quick five-minute taxi ride that costs around 900 yen one way.

 Ozu Castle